-To make loading and unloading groceries and cargo easier when your hands are full, just kicking your foot under the back bumper can open the A8’s power trunk, leaving your hands completely free.
-The A8’s power trunk can also be opened or closed by pressing a button.
+To make loading and unloading groceries and cargo easier when your hands are full, the A8’s power trunk can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Q70 doesn’t offer a power or hands-free opening trunk.

 Unlike the driver-only memory system in the Q70, the A8 has standard driver and passenger memory, so that when drivers switch, the memory setting adjusts the driver’s seat, steering wheel position and outside mirror angle and the front passenger seat also adjusts to the new passenger’s preset preferences.

-The A8 offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The A8 offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Q70 doesn’t offer a heads-up display.